mthalken/fish_count/README.md

     - Quantile Transformer with uniform distribution
     - Quantile Transformer with normal distribution
     - Normalizer

+After the initial machine learning model we decided to be able to tell a the story that we want we need to add other fish types to the model.
+After taking the [total_data.csv](https://github.com/mthalken/fish_count/blob/main/Resources/refactored_data/total_data.csv) and running it through our preprocessing in [DB_Connection.ipynb](https://github.com/mthalken/fish_count/blob/main/Notebooks/DB_Connection.ipynb) we used [daily_fish_grouping.ipynb](https://github.com/mthalken/fish_count/blob/main/Notebooks/daily_fish_grouping.ipynb) and [weekly_fish_grouping.ipynb](https://github.com/mthalken/fish_count/blob/main/Notebooks/weekly_fish_grouping.ipynb) to create [dailyWeatherTable.csv]() and [combineddata2.csv](https://github.com/mthalken/fish_count/blob/main/Resources/refactored_data/combineddata2.csv).
+From the updated dataset we ran our [machine learning](https://github.com/mthalken/fish_count/blob/main/Notebooks/ml_model_on_all_fish_types.ipynb) for each fish type for week and day.
+After running the train, test, and predict we took the [dailyWeatherTable.csv](https://github.com/mthalken/fish_count/blob/main/Resources/weather/dailyWeatherTable.csv) and using our model predicted a fish count for each [day](https://github.com/mthalken/fish_count/blob/main/Resources/refactored_data/daily_ml_predictions.csv).

 ## Database
 The database that we chose to store the static data is PostgreSQL and pgAdmin is the tool that extracts the data from the database.
 The database is setup with four tables.
 They are **datevalue**, **bonweather**, **bonfishcounts**, and **combineddata**.